linearmouse/linearmouse/Documentation/Configuration.md

 You may find these values in About This Mac → System Report... → Bluetooth / USB.

-For example, to configure pointer sensitivity of my Logitech mouse and Microsoft mouse respectively, I would create two schemes and specify the vendor ID and product ID:
+For example, to configure pointer speed of my Logitech mouse and Microsoft mouse respectively, I would create two schemes and specify the vendor ID and product ID:

 ```json